dodopayments/dodo-adapters/packages/nextjs/README.md

 If Checkout Route Handler is selected:

-Purpose: This handler redirects users to the Dodo Payments checkout page.
+Purpose: This handler manages different types of checkout flows.
+All checkout types (static, dynamic, and sessions) return JSON responses with checkout URLs for programmatic handling.
 File Creation: Create a new file at app/checkout/route.ts in your Next.js project.

 Code Snippet: